Examples of reasons for increased fuel consumption are as follows:

-- Driving style.
+- The driver's driving style.

-- High speed causes increased air resistance.
+- High speed results in increased wind resistance.

 - Fuel quality, road and traffic conditions, weather and the condition of the car.